Write a Smart Contract

 {% endcontent-ref %}

-Second, you will need need $CHZ to pay for gas deployment on both Testnet and Mainnet.
+Second, you will need $CHZ to pay for gas deployment on both Testnet and Mainnet.
 While you can buy Mainnet $CHZ on any crypto exchange, you can rely on faucets for Testnet tokens.

 {% content-ref url="/pages/Af9548Yd4RQMNgtsUkq9" %}